nadflores/nadflores.github.io/about.md

 Hi there!
 I am a web developer living in the Philippines.
 I grew up in a small island in the province and now I work here remotely from home.
 I love spending time with my wife after a long day of coding.

-Much about personal life, I really love to code.
+I really love to code.
 I actually taught myself how to write code but mostly I learned from reading other’s work.

 Currently, I am the lead AngularJS developer of [DrWealth][drwealth] - an online financial planning, portfolio and management application based from Singapore.
 And I am working on a 2.0 version of the app which will be released later this year.